schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 }
 ```

 The [WinRM communicator](https://www.packer.io/docs/communicators/winrm) is Packer's way of talking to Azure Windows VMs.
-We give the resulting image a unique name by combining the source image's SKU and version.
+We give the resulting image a unique `managed_image_name` by concatenating the values of the SKU and version.
 The remaining options are self-explanatory.

-To run the ARM builder, we define a `builder` block like this:
+Next, we define a `builder` block that contains our provisioning steps:

 ```hcl
 build {